 Most people use more than one string of lights to show their Christmas spirit.
 Looking at a typical household that uses about 10 strings of lights, and maybe some random Christmas decorations will spend anywhere from $10.00 to $15.00 over the course of a month if using incandescent mini lights.
 That same household would spend $1.50 to $2.50 with the same amount of LED lights.
 If you are like one of Pogo Energy’s, Christmas obsessed employees who’s houses can be seen glowing from outer space, the savings is even more dramatic.
 She uses 7 strands of icicle lights, 4 strings of lights to cover the fence in her front yard, 2 strings on the porch, 25 strings to wrap the trees in her front yard, 10 strings draped from the branches, 5 strings to outline flower beds, 4 strings to outline the roof of her house, a big blowup Santa and light up candy canes, (we are planning an intervention).
 With incandescent lights, her electric cost over the course of a month would increase anywhere from $250.00 to $305.00.
 The same amount of LED lights would cost her $35.00 to $42.00 over the course of the month.

 It doesn’t take a rocket scientist to know that incandescent lights will cost you far more year after year when compared to the cost of LED lights.
 All we are trying to say is that Christmas lights are awesome!
 But decorating using Christmas lights can end up costing you more than you bargain for if you aren’t smart about it.
-Stay in control this holiday season by knowing the truth about how much your lights cost in increased usage.
+Stay in control this holiday season by knowing the truth about how much your lights cost in increased power usage.
+Simple adjustments and changing your everyday habits can help you save money during the winter months.

 Happy Holiday’s from everyone at Pogo Energy!